kubernetes/enhancements/keps/sig-node/3063-dynamic-resource-allocation/README.md

 type PodSpec {
    ...
-   Resources []PodResource
+   // ResourceClaims defines which ResourceClaims must be allocated
+   // and reserved before the Pod is allowed to start.
+The resources
+   // will be made available to those containers which reference them
+   // by name.
+   ResourceClaims []PodResourceClaim
    ...
 }

-type Container {
+type  ResourceRequirements {
+   Limits ResourceList
+   Requests ResourceList
    ...
-   // The entries are the names of resources in PodSpec.Resources
+   // The entries are the names of resources in PodSpec.ResourceClaims
    // that are used by the container.
-   PodResources []string
+   Claims []string
    ...
 }

-// PodResource references exactly one ResourceClaim, either by name or
+// PodResourceClaim references exactly one ResourceClaim, either by name or
 // by embedding a template for a ResourceClaim that will get created
-// by the resource claim controller in kube-controller-manager. type PodResource struct {
+// by the resource claim controller in kube-controller-manager. type PodResourceClaim struct {
    // A name under which this resource can be referenced by the containers.
    Name string